-Cookies are small data files that websites download to a user’s computer, phone or tablet hard disk.
+Cookies are small data files that websites download to a user’s computer, phone or tablet.
 Most web browsers automatically accept cookies.
-They help websites providers, for example, to recognise a user that has visited a website previously.
+They help website providers, for example, to recognise a user that has visited a website previously.
 Further details on the cookies used on this Site and their purposes are set out below.

 You do not have to accept cookies, but without accepting them you may experience reduced Site functionality.
-If you wish to reject the cookies then please read the information that came with your browser software to see how you can turn off the automatic download feature.
-For more information about cookies, including how to set your internet browser to reject cookies, please go to www.allaboutcookies.org.
+If you wish to reject the cookies then please go to www.allaboutcookies.org to see how you can turn off the automatic download feature.
+For more information about cookies, please go to www.allaboutcookies.org.